alinnman/celestial-navigation/APPDOC.md

 ### Astrometric Data<a name="astrometry"></a>

-The app is pre-packaged with astrometric data from 2024 to 2030.
+The app is pre-packaged with astrometric data (nautical almanac) from 2024 to 2030.
 Entering dates outside this range will result in an error.
 If you want to do sight reductions for historical or future (before 2024 or beyond 2030) observations you can use the